 Schwantesia triebneri L. Bolus

-Schwantesia triebneri is a low-growing leaf-succulent that form compact tuft of light grey to yellowish leaves.
-The leaves are erect to spreading, narrow, triangular in cross-section, end in a short sharp pink point, up to 2.4 inches (6 cm) long, up to 0.4 inch (1 cm) wide and up to 0.2 inch (5 mm) thick.
-The flowers are yellow and up to 2 inches (5 cm) in diameter.
-It flowers profusely in winter.
+Schwantesia triebneri is a low-growing succulent that forms a compact tuft of light grey to yellowish leaves.
+The leaves are erect to spreading, narrow, triangular in cross-section, end in a short sharp pink point, up to 2.4 inches (6 cm) long, up to 0.4 inches (1 cm) wide, and up to 0.2 inches (5 mm) thick.
+They grow in opposite pairs.
+Flowers are yellow, up to 2 inches (5 cm) in diameter, and appear in winter.

 How to Grow and Care